Know the Types of Beam in Civil Engineering

 image 28

 A C-section beam is a structural element that has a cross-sectional shape resembling the letter C. It is also known as a C-channel or a C-purlin.
-C-section beams are often used in construction, engineering, and fabrication applications because they offer high strength-to-weight ratio, easy assembly, and versatile design options.
+C-section beams are often used in construction, engineering, and fabrication applications because they offer a high strength-to-weight ratio, easy assembly, and versatile design options.

-Types of Beams on geometry
+Types of Beams in Geometry

 Straight beam